Ankita-Manmoandas/Calculator/README.md

 Some of the challenges you faced and features you hope to implement in the future.
 This was the first time I implemented JS into a project so I faced the following challenges: using logic to figure out the steps to build a functional calculator, implementing blank variables in JS, and the operations/numbers screen display.
+Future features I'd like to implement are: 1. create a continous operation function, allow answers to show up to 2 decimal places, and to implement scientifc calculator buttons.